szkiba/mdcode/README.md

 At first glance, there is nothing special about this. *However, these code blocks are testable!*

-This document also contains the code required for testing in invisible code blocks.
-If you look at the [source of this document](https://github.com/szkiba/mdcode/blob/master/README.md?plain=1), you can see how easy it is to embed code blocks (even invisibly) using `mdcode`.
+This document includes the necessary code for testing within invisible code blocks.
+By examining the [source of this document](https://github.com/szkiba/mdcode/blob/master/README.md?plain=1), you can observe how effortlessly code blocks, even invisible ones, can be embedded using `mdcode`.

 Code blocks embedded in this document can be saved to files using the [`mdcode extract`](#mdcode-extract) command.
 A `README_test.go` and a `README.test.js` file will be created in the current directory.
 After modification, the code blocks can be updated from these files to the document using the [`mdcode update`](#mdcode-update) command.